Veritas2024/scZGCL/readme.md

 3. After running `.sh`, you will see two txt files which are named `Diaphragm_Smart-seq2_zinb_label.txt` and `Diaphragm_Smart-seq2_zinb_latent.txt`.
 See results in `Diaphragm_Smart-seq2.log` in the `logs` directory.
 For 2-D visualization by t-SNE, run `t-SNE_drawing.py` in the `scZGCL` directory.

+`python t-SNE_drawing.py`

-For other datasets, the procedure is the same.
+For other datasets, the procedure is the same except 2-D visualization.
+You need to change `dataset_name` on line 12 in `t-SNE_drawing.py`.

+`dataset_name = "Diaphragm_Smart-seq2"  # change this if you want to see 2-D visualization of other datasets`

 The corresponding script for each dataset is in `scripts_for_all_datasets.sh`.